rolando58604/WorkportalInboxBzg/README.md

 ## How to execute the project

 - The project contains all the dependencies on the build.gradle file.
-- Open the project on Android Studio and build and run it.
+- Open the project on Android Studio, build and run it.